How many people live in subsidized housing in New Jersey?

 Share of population living in subsidized housing in 2023, by county

 People who live in subsidized housing share one thing: incomes low enough to qualify for housing assistance.
-In 2023, HUD classified 95% of households in subsidized housing in New Jersey as very low income and 77% as extremely low income.
+In 2023, HUD classified 95% of households in subsidized housing as very low income and 77% as extremely low income.
 The average household in subsidized housing earned $20,250 in annual income.
 Across all subsidized housing, 61% of households earned less than $20,000.

 39% of households with subsidies earned more than $20K in annual income.